 Getting feedback directly from customers is key

-We did a great job of getting feedback with customers throughout the whole design process for this project.
-We knew exactly what the customers’ pain points and expected features, and we got valuable UX feedback from them by showing my design iterations.
-Some customers really love doing this kind of usability testing sessions with us, and we built a good UX relationship with them.
-And we launched this new product with a few reference customers after they used it in the Beta program.
+We knew exactly the customers’ pain points and expected features from the support team, and we got valuable UX feedback from them by showing our design iterations.
+Some customers really love doing this kind of usability testing sessions with us, and we built a good research/testing relationship with a few key customers.

 The launch of a product is just the beginning

-What’s most interesting is that they requested a mobile experience for MobileIron Monitor, so I took the idea and proposed a native iOS app design concept.
+The most interesting feedback after our launch is that they requested a mobile experience for MobileIron Monitor, so we took the idea and proposed a native iOS app design concept.
 You can see my next project for more info.